mikyoch/satoshi-coin-flip/README.md

 To try the example yourself you will need:
  - a Sui address with SUI coins
  - Sui Client CLI (installed when you install Sui) set to connect to Devnet
- - A Sui-compatible wallet on a Chrome-based browser
+ - A Sui-compatible wallet on a Chromium-based browser
  - npm
  - Node